EnrcDamn/MusicGenreClassifier-PyTorch/README.md

 # MusicGenreClassifier-PyTorch
 A PyTorch re-implementation of the well-known music genre classification exercise.

-This algorithm is a deep learning CNN classifier trained on the GTZAN dataset.
+This model is a deep learning Convolutional Neural Network (CNN) classifier trained on the GTZAN dataset.

 ## About Dataset